 FREQUENTLY ASKED QUESTIONS

 No way.
 While downloading and streaming music was first aimed at casual consumers, this option is constantly gaining popularity among all categories of music lovers.
 They appreciate the greater flexibility of listening allowed and they don’t feel the need to keep their favorite music in a physical medium.
 This trend proves to be irreversible, we have been one of the first specialized label to understand it.

 What about the sound quality of the audio files available online?

-For a little more money, 7digital, and Qobuz offer most of their catalog - including all DCM releases - in 16-bit FLAC format, known as lossless.
-This is equivalent to CD sound quality.
-Qobuz also offers streaming in high resolution.
-It also has a more accurate search engine and features albums covers in higher resolution.
-For another extra charge, these two boutique offer some albums in 24-bit FLAC, the highest quality, since these files are consistent with the original ones provided by the labels before the manufacturing process on CD.
-However, since the vast majority of music lovers cannot perceive the difference between a 16 and a 24-bit version of the same recording once it is finalized, we don't support this more expensive option.
+For a little more money, 7digital, Deezer, Tidal and Qobuz offer their catalog - including all DCM releases - in 16-bit FLAC format, known as lossless, which is equivalent to CD sound quality.
+For another extra charge, some of these stores offer some albums in 24-bit FLAC, the highest quality, since these files are consistent with the original ones provided by the labels before the manufacturing process on CD.
+However, since the vast majority of music lovers cannot perceive the difference between a 16 and a 24-bit version of the same recording once it is properly mastered, we don't recommend this more expensive option.

 On a few downloading sites, some of your digital releases are available in two versions under different covers, but the musical content seems to be identical.
 What justifies this practice?